Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-• No one is certain what causes frozen shoulder, but it is more common in people older than 40 years of age, females and people with diabetes.
+- It is not clear what causes frozen shoulder, but it is more common in people over 40 years of age, females and people with diabetes.

-• Frozen shoulder can be treated with a combination of pain relief strategies, physiotherapy, joint injections and sometimes surgery.
+- Frozen shoulder can be managed with a combination of pain relief strategies, physiotherapy, joint injections and sometimes surgery.

-• Frozen shoulder can cause pain and stiffness that may last for years, even with treatment, but getting medical treatment early may reduce the severity and duration of your symptoms.
+- Frozen shoulder can cause long-lasting pain and stiffness, but early treatment may reduce the severity and duration of symptoms.

 What is frozen shoulder?

-Frozen shoulder (also known as adhesive capsulitis) is a painful musculoskeletal (muscle and bone) condition that affects the shoulder joint.
+Frozen shoulder (also known as adhesive capsulitis) is a musculoskeletal (muscle and bone) condition that affects the shoulder joint.
+It can make your shoulder painful, tight and stiff.

-Your shoulder joint includes your upper arm bone (humerus) and collarbone (clavicle) and their associated ligaments and tendons.
-These are contained in a covering or ‘capsule’ of connective tissue.
+Your shoulder joint includes your upper arm bone (humerus), collarbone (clavicle) and the associated ligaments and tendons.
+These are contained in a thin covering or 'capsule' of connective tissue.

-If you develop frozen shoulder, this capsule becomes thickened and inflamed, leading to pain and stiffness.
+If you develop frozen shoulder, this capsule becomes thickened and inflamed.
+Scar tissue forms and makes it harder to move your shoulder.

 What causes frozen shoulder?

 Sometimes, frozen shoulder develops after a shoulder or arm injury.
-It can also develop after certain surgeries on the upper body, including shoulder surgery and open-heart surgery.
+It can also develop after certain surgeries on the upper body, including shoulder surgery, open-heart surgery or breast cancer treatment.
+It is more likely to occur in your non-dominant arm.

 Often, there is no clear cause of the condition.